 We also encourage you to supply your own data sets for us to use in the course if you wish.

 We will supply you with printed course notes and a USB stick containing a complete Python environment based on VirtualBox.
 This saves time in the course and allows us to focus on using Python rather than installing it.
-The USB stick also contains kitchen-sink Python installers for multiple platforms, solutions to the programming exercises, several written tutorials, and reference documentation on Python and the third-party packages covered in the course.

 We also offer custom courses on-site for teams within organisations.
 These are particularly appropriate if your team uses particular tools or data sources in its workflow.
 Please contact us to discuss your requirements.